railmeat/mac-setup/README.md

 > 1. xcode-select --install then click the appropriate buttons.
 > 1. Prempetivly install rosseta 2: sudo softwareupdate --install-rosetta --agree-to-license
 1. Down load the scripts from <https://github.com/railmeat/mac-setup>
-1. Unzip them and change to the directory where they were unzipped.
+> 1. Unzip them and change to the directory where they were unzipped.
-1. Start script might be a good idea.
-1. Run ./setup-macos.sh and see what happens
+> 1. Run ./setup-macos.sh and see what happens
+> 1. Run ./config-macos.sh it will close a lot of applications.
-1. Install Microsoft Office: account.microsoft.com
+> 1. Install Microsoft Office: account.microsoft.com
-1. Install any software updates: sudo softwareupdate --install --all --agree-to-license
+> 1. Install any software updates: sudo softwareupdate --install --all --agree-to-license
+1. Restart and see what you have.
+1. Enjoy